1 / 2

 • Grade: 9 · Subject: Biology

-• Standard: HS-ESS2-5 — Explain the unique properties of water and their effects.
+• Standard: HS-ESS2-5 — Plan and conduct an investigation of the properties of water and its effects.

 • Skill Focus: Properties of Water (Polarity, Cohesion, Adhesion)